 AirBench Ltd aim to help customers comply with these enhanced expectations.

 Firstly, we have developed upgraded filtration for our FPW range of welding benches.
-This filtration is to H13 grade; which has a minimum efficiency of 99.95 %.
+This fume filtration system is to H13 grade; which has a minimum efficiency of 99.95 %.
 This has necessitated design changes to the FPW range.
-These have now been fully tested and the upgraded systems are now available to purchase.
+These have now been fully tested and the upgraded fume extraction systems are now available to purchase.

 For existing customers, in most cases this upgraded filtration system can be retrofitted.
 For new customers, we will be recommending the new H13 grade final filter as standard for welding operations.

-Click here to view the AirBench FPW range for welding fume, or here to view VertEx models suitable for construction of HEPA filtered welding booths.
+View the AirBench FPW range for welding fume, or view VertEx models suitable for construction of HEPA filtered welding booths.

 Contact us to discuss existing AirBench installations or new processes which will require suitable Local Exhaust Ventilation.